zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Let us keep our minds open, by all means...
 But don’t keep your minds so open that your brains fall out!

+##### William Plomer

+- Creativity is the power to connect the seemingly unconnected.

 ##### Wittgenstein